19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Counterspell.md

 (You must [Ready](../../../../Game%20Procedures/Reaction.md#Ready) this spell in order to do this)

-You choose one caster you can see within range when they cast a spell to negate that spell.
+You choose one creature you can see within range when they cast a spell to negate that spell.

 If the [Spell](../../../Spellcasting/Spells.md) is [2nd Level Spell](../../Spell%20Level.md) or lower, it is immediately countered.